OVO (album): Release

 The album was released in two different versions.
 The double CD edition with the title "OVO The Millennium Show" contains a different cover and booklet, a comic book and bonus track "The Tree That Went Up".
 It was initially sold exclusively at the Millennium Dome Show.
 The track listing for this version is shifted in comparison to the other version.
 The track "The Story of OVO" has been moved to the additional CD.
 Every CD of every edition includes a multimedia part with the time lapse video "The Nest That Sailed the Sky".
 While the single CD version's booklet contains an introduction by Peter Gabriel and lyrics, the double CD version's booklet contains a short summary of the story, statements of artists involved and images from the Millennium Dome Show.
 The single CD release of OVO removed Alison Goldfrapp's name from the credits.

 Prior to the official release the album was made available to the public through a web promotion campaign called "Web Wheel" with three tracks not available on the album.
 The tracks were individually distributed to different interlinked sites timed to expire at the official release date.

+Upon its release, OVO was the highest charting album released by Virgin Records in Italy, having also replaced Iron Maiden as the highest ranking UK artist on the album chart in that country.